content-manager-sdk/Community/Support/UnifiedLogViewer/README.md

-# UnifiedLogViwer Plugin For TailViewer
+# UnifiedLogViewer Plugin For TailViewer

 # Overview